lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 Hi!
 I'm Luke Johnston and I work as a diabetes epidemiology researcher.
-In this course, we will be going over the general workflow on how to analyze cohort datasets.
-In this chapter, we will cover some of the basics of cohort study designs and general workflow for analyzing cohort data.
-We will be using the Framingham Cohort study dataset to illustrate these concepts.
+In this course, we will be going over the general workflow to analyzing cohort datasets.
+In this chapter, we will cover some of the basics of cohort studies and designs.

 ---